 15 Feb The benefits and disadvantages of drop shipping

-An e-commerce business has many things to take into account when setting up – delivery arrangements, where the stock will be stored, the most cost effective and least time consuming way for the company to arrange its items.
-This is how drop shipping has become the preferred choice for e-commerce websites today.
+An e-commerce business has many things to take into account when setting up – delivery arrangements, where the stock will be stored, the most cost-effective and least time-consuming way for the company to arrange its items.
+Read our article to see how drop shipping has become the preferred choice for e-commerce websites today.

 Drop shipping is effectively taking out the process of having deliveries from suppliers to your company and simply getting them to deliver the item straight to the customer.
-It cuts out the unnecessary task of taking a delivery to simply send it out again.
-This saves money on postage, while also eliminating the need to worry about storage space for smaller ecommerce sites.
-But, While it has its advantages, drop shipping isn’t ideal for everyone…
+It cuts out the unnecessary task of getting a delivery to simply send it out again.
+This saves money on postage, while also eliminating the need to worry about storage space for smaller e-commerce sites.
+But, while it has its advantages, drop shipping isn’t ideal for everyone…

 Benefits of drop shipping

 In order to set up an online business, a good chunk of capital is usually required to buy your inventory of products.
 But this can be guesswork, as there’s no saying how much stock you’ll sell for that month or year.
 Drop shipping avoids this problem, eliminating the risk of spending your money on unsold stock.

 Usually, when a retailer wants to start selling a product, they’ll have to wait until all of their stock has been shipped in order to begin advertising them on their website.
 After all, what’s the point in offering an item for sale when you can’t actually sell it?
 Using drop shipping means that when you decide you want a product on your site, you can start advertising almost immediately.

 You can offer a wider range of products

 Having the ability to offer a wider range of products is always something a company can aspire to and with drop shipping it’s possible.
 You don’t have to worry about different colours or sizes and where they’re all going to be stored, you simply list them on your site and your supplier can deal with the rest.